-Philadelphia, PA - The original home of the cheesesteak, Pat’s King of Steaks has been owned and operated by the Olivieri family for 87 years and counting.
+Philadelphia, PA - The original home of the cheesesteak, Pat’s King of Steaks has been owned and operated by the Olivieri family for over 87 years and counting.
 A 24-hour shop, Pat’s shuts down for only 48 hours each year: Thanksgiving and Christmas.
 1237 E. Passyunk Avenue, (215) 468-1546, patskingofsteaks.com

 Pat’s claim to fame is that its founder, Pat Olivieri, invented the steak sandwich in 1930.
 Since then, Pat’s has grown from a little stand at the southern end of South Philly’s Italian Market to one of the most famous cheesesteak shops in the world, albeit still in the same location (and still the only location).

-Countless celebrities, politicians, musicians and athletes flock to Pat’s anytime they’re in Philadelphia.
+Countless celebrities, politicians, musicians, and athletes flock to Pat’s anytime they’re in Philadelphia.
 And if you want to taste a famous Philly cheesesteak, it’s easy to see why.

 Pat’s is open 24 hours a day, seven days a week, but no matter when you go, you will always find someone ahead of you in line.
 There’s no need to worry, however, as the line always moves fast. - VISIT PHILLY